Canadian wildfire smoke lingers across Plains, East

 Smoke will continue to funnel down ahead of and behind any cold front that moves through the region.
 Mid-level winds will transport smoke aloft across most of the East.

-While locations in the East will not experience the level of health hazards that the Upper Midwest will, some very sensitive health groups could be affected.
-Locations in the East will also experience hazy skies and more vibrant sunrises and sunsets.
-Some locations in the East have already posted air quality alerts.
+While locations in the East have not experienced the level of health hazards that the Upper Midwest did, some very sensitive health groups could be affected.
+Locations in the East will also experience hazy skies and more vibrant sunrises and sunsets

 Loading...